Ralpina/fungalOTUpipeline/README.md

 -Here we assume that two primers have been used: ITS1F for the forward sequences and ITS4 for the reverse sequences.
 (Whose names must be capitalised); parts of the pipeline must be changed accordingly if other primers have been used.
 -In case your unique codes are very long, avoid additional underscores within the rest of the sequence file name (there's a way to circumvent the issue of additional underscores down in the pipeline, but it's better to avoid them in the first place).
 -Avoid dots within the rest of the sequence file name (there's a way to circumvent the issue of dots down in the pipeline, but it's better to avoid them in the first place);
 -If replicates exist (i.e. sequences representing the same DNA template), add a character to distinguish them after the primer name and before the underscore and do not change the unique code.
-For example, "ITS4a_UNIQUECODE.ab1", "ITS4b_UNIQUECODE.ab1", "ITS4c_UNIQUECODE.ab1"; another option may be to add a number or letter after the unique code (as in one of the examples below), but this option shouldn't be preferred.
+For example, "ITS4a_UNIQUECODE.ab1", "ITS4b_UNIQUECODE.ab1", "ITS4c_UNIQUECODE.ab1".
 -Make sure the "ab1" extension is NOT capitalised.

 Following the conventions above, sequence file names will be:
 "PRIMER_UNIQUECODE*.ab1", as in:
 "ITS41_SV13S1H07.ab1"
-"ITS4_SV23B2A01_2.ab1"
 In the examples above,
 -"ITS4" is the name of the primer (the other possible primer in my sequences is ITS1F);
 -"1" after "ITS4" indicates that we can find replicate sequences from the same PCR template; their file might be named as ITS4*_ followed by a unique code ("SV13S1H07"), designated to recognise the PCR template.
-It is important to name replicate sequence files with the same unique code, because they will need to be analysed together;
+It is important to name replicate sequence files with the same unique code, because they will need to be analysed together.
--likewise, the "2" in the second file indicates that we can find replicate sequences from the same PCR template; their file name will include the same unique code.

 Pro Tip: use the command `rename` to easily rename your files.